ivegotwings/mdmuiserver/README.md

 4. All the developers running their local nginx need to do below change to get this running.

      - Go to your authservice/src/server folder and open passport.js file.
-     - Search for tenantId and replace value there with “riverworks”.
+     - Search for tenantId and replace value there with “rdw”.
      - Restart your auth service

 5. Run your normal ui-platform using “npm run app” in ui-platform folder.